fogfish/gurl/README.md

 < ...
 ```

-This semantic provides an intuitive approach to specify HTTP requests/responses.
-Adoption of this syntax as Go native code provides a rich capability to network programming.
+This semantic provides an intuitive approach to specify HTTP requests and expected responses.
+Adoption of this syntax as Go native code provides a rich capabilities for network programming.

 ## Key features